 Portrait of James W. Gough.

 During the summer of 1913, a group came to visit Hansen Cave that included fourteen-year-old boys James W. Gough and Frank Johnson.
-While the group explored Hansen Cave, the two boys became bored and began to examine the ledges around the cave entrance.
-They soon realized they could not climb back the way they had climbed up and scouted around for another route back to Hansen Cave.
+While the group explored Hansen Cave, the two boys became bored and left the cave to examine the ledges outside the cave.
+Due to the steepness of the cliffs, they soon realized they could not climb back the way they had come, and scouted around for another route back to Hansen Cave.